ICanBoogie/bind-activerecord/MIGRATION.md

 ### New Requirements

-None
+- PHP 8.1+

 ### New features

-- Added a `ConfigBuild`, to follow ICanBoogie/Config changes.
+- Added a `ConfigBuilder`, to follow ICanBoogie/Config changes.
+Use ActiveRecord's `ConfigBuilder`.
 - Added the console commands `activerecord:connections:list` and `activerecord:models:list`, with aliases `activerecord:connections` and `activerecord:models` respectively.
 - Configures `StaticModelResolver`.